haldean/ubik-mirror/arch/ARCHITECTURE.markdown

 | `...tuple` | fixed-length tuple
 | `..string` | UTF-8 string

-Each type code is actually a word-sized integer that has the numeric equivalent of a 4-byte string, with the first letter in the most-significant byte.
+Each type code is actually a word that contains the numeric equivalent of a 8-byte string, with the first letter in the most-significant byte.
 Note that periods in the above table stand in for zero bytes.

 The tree encoding of integer types is very simple; on its left is a word containing the type code of the relevant integer type and on its right is the